dromniscience/SteinRealAnalysis/README.md

 ## Disclaimer
-Though I think to myself that I am into preciseness and rigor when it comes to mathematics, I do not mean that every single proof presented in this little book is correct and the most elegant possible.
+Though I think I am into preciseness and rigor when it comes to mathematics, I do not mean that every single proof presented in this little book is correct and the most elegant possible.
 In fact, they are just highly likely to be correct but are unlikely to be the most enlightening.

 ## Error Report
 If you find errors, please please do report it.
 A BIG THANK to U in advance! 🥰